bh-projects/TI-BH-EDU-board-kit/README.md

 - Plastic container<br />

-(Disclaimer) The Texas A&M Marketplace item was created for the service to students and to help their learning whom only those take the ESET 369 course.
+(Disclaimer) The Texas A&M Marketplace item is planned to be created for the service to students and to help their learning whom only those take the ESET 369 course.
 Dr. Byul Hur nor Texas A&M will not be responsible for *any of the issues regarding the items such as damaged products or any types of injuries or accidents*.